 In this guide, we have shared various methods to fix Nintendo Switch WiFi and Internet issues.
-Though this hybrid gaming console supports wireless ad hoc connectivity, yet it’s the online connection mode that most of the users are inclined towards.
+Though this hybrid gaming console supports wireless ad hoc connectivity, it’s the online connection mode that most users are inclined towards.
 One major reason for the same is the ability to try out multiplayer games.
-Along the same lines, you could also try out the voice chat feature to add a more intriguing gaming experience.
+Along the same lines, you could try out the voice chat feature to add a more intriguing gaming experience.

 Nintendo Switch Won’t Connect to WiFi or Internet | How to Fix